 The rice terraces are found in Tegalalang village about 25 minutes north of Ubud or 1.5 hours from Kuta.
 You can hire a driver for the day from IDR 500k (US$ 35.70) or rent a motorbike for about IDR 60k (US$ 4.30).

-Entrance fee: IDR 20k, but free if you go early
+Entrance fee: IDR 20k or free if you go early

 JATILUWIH RICE FIELDS, WEST BALI

 Jatiluwih rice terraces are among the largest and most impressive rice terraces in Bali!
-Unlike the Tegalalang rice terraces, Jatiluwih didn’t feel crowded at all.
+Unlike the Tegalalang rice terraces, Jatiluwih didn’t feel crowded at all and is definitely a must-visit on any Bali itinerary!
 Since the path is well-marked, you can hike around the rice paddies on your own or join a cycling tour if you wish.

 Below are the different trekking routes available at Jatiluwih:

 - Short track (red line): 1.5 km; 45 minutes to 1 hour